Image Animation with Perturbed Masks: Method

 \section{Method}

-The method consists of four {encoder-decoder networks}: the mask generator $\tM$, the mask refinement network $\tR$, the low resolution frame generator $\tL$, and the high resolution frame generator $\tH$.
-The networks transform an input source frame $\vs$ and a driving frame $\vd$ into the generated high resolution frame $\vf$.
-This is done for each driving frame separately through the following process, as depicted in \figref{fig:test_figure}:
+The method consists of four {encoder-decoder networks}: the mask generator $\tM$, the mask refinement network $\tR$, and the low and high-resolution frame generators $\tL$ and $\tH$.
+The networks transform a source frame $\vs$ and a driving frame $\vd$ into the generated high-resolution frame $\vf$, {{where $\vf$ contains the foreground and background of the source frame $\vs$, such that the pose of the foreground object in $\vs$ is modified to match that of the driver frame $\vd$.
+This is done for each driving frame separately, and at test-time executed through the following process, as depicted in Fig.~\ref{fig:test_figure}}}:

+where upper-cased bolded notations represent untrained operations, including $\tD$ ($\tU$), which is a downscale (upscale) operator, implemented using a bi-linear interpolation, that transforms an image of resolution $256 \times 256$ to an image of resolution $64 \times 64$ (or vice versa).

-where $\vm_s$ and $\vm_d$ are the source mask and the driving refined mask respectively, $\tP_\text{test}$ is an identity-perturbation operator applied at test time, which sets to zero pixels that are smaller than a threshold $\rho$, and scales-down the mask by $25\%$, $\vc$ is the coarse (low resolution) generated frame, and $\tD$ ($\tU$) is a downscale (upscale) operator, implemented using a bi-linear interpolation, that transforms an image of resolution $256 \times 256$ to an image of resolution $64 \times 64$ (or vice versa).
-For each driver's mask, we set the threshold $\rho$ in $\tP_\text{test}$ to be the median pixel value.
+First, $\vm_s$ and $\vm_d$ are generated using the mask generator $\tM$.
+Next, the identity-perturbation operator $\tP_\text{test}$ is applied on the driver's mask $\vm_d$, by setting to zero pixels that are smaller than a threshold $\rho$.
+Considering typical face masks, e.g., the pixels in the areas of the eyes, mouth, and hair are with low intensities.
+Removing these pixels by applying $\tP_\text{test}$, results in a much more generic face, interrupting the driver's identity.
+For each driver's mask, we set the threshold $\rho$ to be the median pixel value.

-The goal of this process is to generate a frame $\vf$ that contains the foreground and background of the source frame $\vs$, such that the pose of the foreground object in $\vs$ is modified to match that of the driver frame $\vd$.
+Next, the refinement network $\tR$ acts to generate the missing data of the perturbed mask $\vm_{dp}$ and to replace the driver's identity with that of the source.
+It uses the source's frame and mask as a reference.

-The generated frame is being synthesized in a hierarchical process in which the coarse frame $\vc$ is first generated using $\tL$ and is then refined by the network $\tH$.
-Both generators ($\tL$ and $\tH$) utilize the mask $\vm_s$ to attend the foreground and background objects in the source {frame} and to infer the occluded regions that need to be generated.
+Finally, the generated frame is being synthesized in a hierarchical process in which the coarse (low resolution) frame $\vc$ is first generated using $\tL$ and is then refined by the network $\tH$.
+Both generators ($\tL,\tH$) utilize the mask $\vm_s$ to attend the foreground and background objects in the source {frame} $\vs$, and to infer the occluded regions that need to be generated.